Itinerary: Dolomites, South Tyrol, Ahrntal, Campo Tures, Lutago, San Giovanni, Valle Aurina, Predoi, Casere

 Ahrntal, the pearl of Tyrol in the extreme north of Italy

 The valley extends from Campo Tures to the Austrian border in one of the most pristine natural environments in South Tyrol.
-Because of being surrounded by high mountains and then a little more isolated, the valley has been able to preserve its own ancient folklore and traditions.
-So, it is a perfect destination to learn about the people living here, in an unspoiled environment, where 98% of the inhabitants speaks German and not Italian, although the area politically belongs to Italy.
+Because of being surrounded by high mountains and because of its isolated position, the valley has been able to preserve its own ancient folklore and traditions over the years.
+It is a perfect destination to learn about the people living here, in an unspoiled environment, where 98% of the inhabitants speaks German and not Italian, although the area politically belongs to Italy.

 Also, in Valle Aurina (Ahrntal) it is impossible to get bored, as you will get the chance to choose from a multitude of activities, such as all-level trekking, mountain biking, horseback riding, let alone mountaineering, free climbing, rafting, skiing, biathlon, ice climbing, sledding, and downhill skiing.

 Some not-to-be-missed activities are a visit to the National Park of Vedrette di Ries-Aurina, where you can admire the wonderful waterfalls of Riva di Turies, and a long walk at the foot of the impressive mountains that surround the valley.

 Sport and nature are not the only attractions of this region, as it is also a good culture-oriented destination.